 A five-year period is intended to reflect a medium-term time horizon, or approximately one business cycle, in keeping with other economic forecasts and evaluation periods within central government.
 A limited time period is required for making a sufficiently relevant assessment of the risk of large losses.
-In the long term, the intention is for fees and recoveries from the guarantee and lending operations to correspond to the losses, with the net effect being that central government finances ultimately balance to zero (see Appendix 1).
+In the long term, fees and recoveries from the guarantee and lending operations are to correspond to the losses, which is why the net effect on central government finances is intended to ultimately be balanced to zero (see Appendix 1).
 However, seen in terms of a limited time period, large losses have a negative effect on central government finances.
+Choosing a short period of time (such as one year) instead would also compromise the relevance of the analysis.
+This is because credit risks often tend to be small in the short term.